Interpretability as Alignment: Making Internal Understanding a Design Principle: Comparing Alignment Approaches: Mechanistic vs. Behavioral Methods

-Overall, interpretability distinguishes itself through its emphasis on internal understanding, causal structure, and model transparency.
-It is less mature, less scalable, and more technically demanding than many behavioral alignment strategies—but also uniquely capable of diagnosing and modifying the internal logic of AI systems \cite{rudin2019stop, molnar2022interpretable, geiger2023causal}.
-Alignment pipelines of the future are likely to combine interpretability with behavioral methods: RLHF and Constitutional AI for guiding surface behavior, and interpretability for ensuring internal coherence and reliability \cite{JacobHilton2025, nanda2023progress2}.
+\textbf{Hybrid approaches and epistemic value.} Behavioral methods can shape outputs at scale while interpretability verifies causal fidelity post hoc.
+Models tuned with RLHF or Constitutional AI can be examined with activation patching and mediation to detect reward hacking, deceptive alignment, or brittle circuits that pass surface tests \cite{geiger2023causal, olah2020zoom, meng2022locating, arxiv250215090, JacobHilton2025, elahge2022mathematical}.
+Unlike behavioral metrics emphasizing persuasiveness, interpretability evaluates causal correctness, providing the epistemic backbone for trustworthy alignment.
+This hybrid approach could complement traditional audits under the EU AI Act, offering causal guarantees beyond behavioral testing.
 As models become more powerful and autonomous, alignment strategies that rely solely on behavioral feedback will become increasingly insufficient.
-Interpretability, while not a standalone solution, provides the tools to look beneath behavior and examine the reasoning processes that underlie it.
-In doing so, it supports a deeper, more verifiable form of alignment—one grounded in structure, not just outcome.

-\paragraph{Hybrid pipelines and epistemic value.} In practice, behavioral methods can shape outputs at scale while interpretability verifies causal fidelity post hoc.
-For example, models tuned with RLHF or Constitutional AI can be examined with activation patching and mediation to detect reward hacking, deceptive alignment, or brittle circuits that pass surface tests.
-Unlike behavioral metrics, which emphasize persuasiveness, interpretability evaluates \emph{causal correctness}, providing the epistemic backbone for trustworthy alignment.